CONVERSATIONS AT THE SANCTUARY: Finding Harmony In Your Practice With Yin Yoga

 Q: There’re those who worry about joint damage caused by stress, but not all forms of stress is bad.
 How does Yin yoga encourage “positive stress”?

 CATHERINE: Take osteoporosis for instance, you should actually exercise and put some weight on your joints to strengthen them – not so much that it causes injury, but a moderate amount that’s just enough for strengthening.

 In Yin yoga, the intention is to safely and moderately stress our joints to promote the health of the tissues in and around them.
 Yin yoga should not be approached with the mindset of “more is better”.
 Awareness is key and great care is given to observing the kinds of sensations you feel.
 It’s not about going into the maximum range of motions, I typically ask my students to go for 50 to 70 percent of their maximum and then hold their asanas.
 We’re going to be there for a long time.
 And as we stay there, we also want to promote the flow of energy, or what’s referred to in TCM as qi.

 Q: What are Yin yoga poses like?

-CATHERINE: Yin yoga involves variations of seated and supine poses.
-As its name suggests, yang styles focus more on the upper body, while yin styles focus more on the lower body.
+CATHERINE: Yin yoga generally involves variations of seated and supine poses.
+As its name suggests, Yin focuses more on the lower body, though there are poses for the upper body as well.
 Generally speaking, yang styles of yoga (like Hatha and Vinyasa) place emphasis on moving the body through dynamic flows that stimulate, stretch, and strengthen the muscles and their fascia (connective tissues).